joeworkman/foundation-emails-docset/README.md

-# foundation-emails-docset
+# Foundation for Email docset for Dash.app

-Foundation for Email docset for Dash.app
+This is a docset generated for [Foundation for Email](http://foundation.zurb.com/emails/docs/) for [Dash.app](https://kapeli.com/dash)